julien-sobczak/the-notewriter/website/docs/practices/guidelines.md

 This page regroups the best ideas in my readings and the lessons I learned the hard way.

+## Notes Collecting

+What to put into your second brain?
+Everything that resonates with you.
+Manage your notes like your music playlist.
+You probably don't listen music people think you should but the one that makes you feel special.

 ## Notes Writing

 ### Name your tasks in `TODO` notes after a verb